Taras Bulba (1962 film): Casting

 In February 1961 Hecht signed Tony Curtis, simultaneously negotiating a co-production deal with the actor's film production company, Curtleigh Productions.
 In July Yul Brynner's casting was announced.
 The same month he signed on director J. Lee Thompson, who had just completed Cape Fear.
 "The spectacle will come second," said Thompson.
 "The important things are the storyline, credibility and the characterizations."
-After doing a location of ten countries it was decided to film in Argentina.
+After looking at locations in ten countries, it was decided to film in Argentina.

 The female lead would be played by German-Austrian actress Christine Kaufmann who had starred in Town Without Pity.
 She signed a two-year six-film contract with Hecht.
 The same month Van Heflin said he would be starring in a rival Taras Bulba movie to be shot in Europe.
 Susan Hampshire was meant to play a role but reportedly pulled out when her personal relationship with Thompson ended.

 Filming

 Filming began in Argentina on 10 October 1961.
 The unit was based in the town of Salta.
-The filming on location in Argentina continued until the end of the year before the production returned to Hollywood; wrapping up in late February.
+The filming on location in Argentina continued until the end of the year before the production returned to Hollywood.
+Filming wrapped in late February.

 Thompson called Brynner "an open air actor who needs a big expanse, a big tour de force.
 He is a marvelous Taras and a fine actor, but should never play comedy."
 The director also admired Curtis saying "he has really fought and is so eager and he has never stopped working.
 His is a very romantic part but not as flashy as Yul's."

 Music

-The score was composed by Franz Waxman, and film composer Bernard Hermann considered it one of the best scores ever written.
-The music has been nominated in:
+The score was composed by Franz Waxman.
+The film composer Bernard Hermann considered it one of the best scores ever written.
+The music was nominated for: